 Draggable menu: Simply drag your finger to select the menu item you need.

 Side swipe on toolbar to switch tabs: You can now switch tabs by swiping left or right on the toolbar.
 To avoid accidental interaction with page content, we have disabled tab switching using side swipe on page content area.

 Easy zoom gesture: Zoom into your preferred magnification on any desktop web site by double tapping on the page and swiping your finger up-down without lifting it.

 Device Motion: Web developers can access device acceleration and rotation rates via the device motion part of Device Orientation API.

-Next up, Chrome applications on Windows, Linux and Mac have received a support for a few new APIs which comprises request, web-view, media gallery write provision, and downloads.
+Next up, Chrome applications on Windows, Linux, and Mac have received support for a few new APIs which comprise request, web-view, media gallery write provision, and downloads.
 Moreover, developers can now be able to manage Chrome Store in app-payments.